 STEM Nation Award pilot

-Education Scotland wish to extend our thanks to all of the early learning and childcare settings and schools who helped to shape the STEM Nation Award programme as part of the 2019/2020 pilot.
-Nineteen of the settings in this initial cohort were successful in achieving the full STEM Nation Award and many more are continuing on their STEM journey this session.
+Education Scotland wish to extend thanks to all of the early learning and childcare settings and schools who helped to shape the STEM Nation Award programme as part of the 2019/2020 pilot.
+Nineteen of the settings in this initial cohort were successful in achieving the full STEM Nation Award and many more are continuing on their STEM journey.

 This interactive map shows the settings involved in the STEM Nation Award pilot.